Aniketk257/SawoDemo/README.md

 # SawoDemo

-This is a demo project for an application with integration of the SAWO API.
+This is a demo project for integration of SAWO API in Android with Kotlin.

 *Gradle Version used is 7.0.2*